Warren Buffett's charity lunch postponed after cryptocurrency promoter falls ill

 Buffett, the billionaire chairman of Berkshire Hathaway Inc , has long been a skeptic of cryptocurrency.

-He once called bitcoin "probably rat poison squared," and at Berkshire's annual meeting in May likened wagering onbitcoin to betting on zero or double-zero on a Las Vegasroulette wheel.
+He once called bitcoin "probably rat poison squared," and at Berkshire's annual meeting in May likened wagering on bitcoin to betting on zero or double-zero on a Las Vegasroulette wheel.

 Sun on Tuesday denied a Chinese media report suggesting he engaged in improper activities in China.